SuhaniShedge/old-cars-prediction-analysis-project/README.md

 # old-cars-prediction-analysis-project
-Power BI sheet for visulization and analysis of cars data
+Power BI sheet for visulization and analysis of cars.